ILDAnaSoft/ILDbench_QQbar/scripts/Readme.md

         mkdir test
         cd test
         cp ../SKELTON/*.py .
+        ```
-        EDIT conf.py so that it can read correct input directory where sample files exist, and specify template steering file etc. python makeSteeringFiles.py  (This creates steering files in a directory, generatedXMLs, which automatically created.) python manyRun.py (Submit jobs for the steering files in generatedXMLs.)
+        EDIT conf.py so that it can read correct input directory where sample files exist, and specify template steering file etc.
+        ```shell
+        python makeSteeringFiles.py  # This creates steering files in a directory, generatedXMLs, which automatically created. python manyRun.py            # Submit jobs for the steering files in generatedXMLs.
         ```